 Although a proponent of free trade, Canada has, until recently, lagged behind its trading partners in negotiating a network of bilateral and regional trade agreements.
 In 2007, Canada enunciated a “Global Commerce Strategy”, which signalled a re-invigoration of its efforts to engage in bilateral and regional trade negotiations as a means of securing Canada’s growth and prosperity.
 This strategy continues to be a key plank in the current government’s economic plan to maintain Canada’s comparative global advantage.
 In addition to the NAFTA, Canada is currently a party to preferential trade agreements with the following countries;

 Canada has signed agreements with both Jordan and Colombia, but these agreements are not yet in force.
 What is more telling than the agreements that are currently executed, are the countries with which Canada has entered into negotiations or exploratory discussions.
-Canada is currently at various stages of pursuing preferential trading arrangements with Panama, Morocco, Korea, the Andean Community, the Caribbean Community (CARICOM), the Dominican Republic, the Central Four American Countries (El Salvador, Guatemala, Honduras and Nicaragua), Singapore and India.
+Canada is currently at various stages of pursuing preferential trading arrangements with Morocco, Korea, the Andean Community, the Caribbean Community (CARICOM), the Dominican Republic, the Central Four American Countries (El Salvador, Guatemala, Honduras and Nicaragua), Singapore, India, Japan and Ukraine.
+Canada has recently concluded such negotiations with Honduras.
 Canada is also actively engaged in negotiations for a comprehensive trade agreement with the European Union.

 Additional posts from the blog